Last updated on September 27th, 2023 at 02:51 pm

 Do a little homework before starting any actual work.
 SEO for dental websites is not something you want to do on the fly.

 - Optimize website content.
-Optimizing content requires a balance of including enough keywords within your copy for search engines while also sounding natural to readers.
-Assign specific keywords to each page of your website and include them in headers, paragraphs, bulleted lists and in the call to action of the page.
+Optimizing content, a critical component of dental SEO and content marketing, requires a delicate balance of incorporating adequate keywords within your copy for search engines, while also sounding natural to readers.
+You should assign specific keywords to each page of your website, including them in headers, paragraphs, bulleted lists, and within the call to action of the page.

 Test your website for structured data by using this.
 Then, ask your website provider to help you implement Local Business mark-up code using this generator.
 Copy and paste the code for your website provider to implement.